Skip to main content

 3 mentions Positive Neutral Negative

-The music in the game is considered simplistic and unremarkable, with players noting that it often cuts out entirely during critical moments, leaving only text on screen.
-This lack of engaging audio contributes to a frustrating experience, especially given the challenging controls and instant enemy kills.
+The music in the game is considered simplistic and unremarkable, with players noting that it often cuts out entirely during critical moments, leaving only text on screen in silence.
+This lack of engaging audio contributes to an overall feeling of disconnection from the gameplay experience.

 • “The music is simplistic, the enemies kill you instantly, and the controls are hard to grasp unless you tilt your head to the left all the time.”